Trusting your Franklin, OH, dentist with dental extraction oral surgeries

 - Wisdom teeth are at an incorrect angle – If the tooth is not positioned properly it can be challenging for patients to properly brush and floss their teeth, this can cause tooth decay or gum disease.

 Dental extractions are safe and, because they’re completed using anesthesia, patients don’t feel pain.
 In fact, wisdom teeth that have fully erupted usually need only a simple extraction using local anesthetic.
-If the teeth remain below the gum line, oral or IV sedation will be used.
+If the teeth remain below the gum line, oral consciousness or sedation will be used.